nuxt-community/composition-api/docs/helpers/definitionHelpers.md

 ---
 ---

-# defineNuxt... helpers
+# Definition helpers

-We added some helpers to optimize developer experience.
+There are some helpers to optimize developer experience when creating Nuxt plugins, middleware, server middleware and modules.

+These helpers simply return the function passed into them, adding the correct typings.

 ## defineNuxtPlugin

-Create a Nuxt plugin with types with
+Create a plugin with types with:

 ```ts
 import { defineNuxtPlugin } from 'nuxt-composition-api'